 Many of today's antennas are designed to ignore the reception of VHF signals and focus primarily on the reception of UHF signals.
 Antennas that ignore VHF signal reception can be smaller, cheaper, more appealing and in some cases be used indoors.

 Get educated before you buy that antenna.
 Just because an antenna claims VHF and UHF reception capabilities doesn't mean the VHF and UHF reception of the antenna is equally good.
-Below are a few antennas that will receive VHF and UHF signals equally well.
+The EZ HD antenna and the HD Stacker antennas are designed for the reception of both VHF and UHF TV signals.
 Unfortunately they're not flat, in a small plastic box or razor thin.
-They're kind of ugly but they work best for equally good reception of both VHF and UHF TV signals which includes CBS 2.1.
+They're kind of ugly in comparison but they work to receive CBS 2.1.